Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 ## The `<RegionInformation>` Component 🖱️ → 🗺️ → 🗃️
 In this section we will be creating a new Svelte component that shows us all the data about a region when we click it.

 Let's start by making a new component called `RegionInformation.svelte` in the Components folder.

+This component will be a modal that pops up when the user clicks on a region and has all of the information about the region inside of it.

-As with our other components, let's make it so we need to pass it a variable when we create it.
+As with the other components, let's make it so we need to pass it a variable when we create it.
 Call this region.
 We should also make it take a function that gets called when we close this component.

 In `RegionInformation.svelte`: